 Message from the President

-As doctors we understand the stress of clinical responsibility and can offer advice about your own wellbeing, or the wellbeing of a medical relative or colleague.
-Help is confidential and non-judgmental.
-It is available 24/7 for doctors, dentists or veterinarians needing help.
-Students are also welcome to use our service.
+As doctors, we undertand the stresses of practice and we can offer help and advice about your own wellbeing or the wellbeing of a colleague.
+This help is confidential and non-judgmental and is available 24/7 for doctors, dentists and veterinarians (and students) needing help.

-You can speak with our medical social worker or an experienced general practitioner at any time - many problems are resolved that way but if more intensive help is required you'll be referred to other sources of professional help, support and advice.
-The DHAS does not collect or hold identifying data but, if you are comfortable to provide more information, we will continue to help you for as long as you wish – confidentially of course.
+You can speak with our Medical Director, Garry Walter, our medical social worker, Sarah Foster, or an experienced general practitioner at any time - many problems are resolved in that way, but if more intensive help is required you'll be referred to other sources of support and advice, and we can continue to help you for as long as you wish.
 The support that the Medical Benevolent Association can offer may also be relevant in some situations www.mbansw.org.au

-The Medical Board of Australia (MBA) funds doctors' health services in all states and territories.
-THis funding is the culmination of years of volunteer work in doctors' health.
-It has enabled us to expand our services, including education on doctors' health and related issues.
-Seperate funding ensures that we also offer the same help and support to dentists and veterinarians and students in those disciplines.
+The Medical Board of Australia is funding doctors' health services in all states and territories.
+In NSW we liaise with colleagues in the ACT to cover both areas.
+The funding is enabling us to expand our services, including education on doctors' health and related issues.
+Separate funding ensures that we also offer the same help and support to dentists and veterinarians.